zackfertig/rct_progress/README.md

 	- Two files: Drop `CSS0.DAT` and an existing `highscores.dat` together to MERGE and write back to the dropped highscores path
 - Tip: Back up your existing highscores.dat before merging.
 - macOS (.app): Download `rct-highscores.app` and drag files onto it (Finder or Dock).
 If Gatekeeper warns, right‑click the app → Open.
 Advanced: `xattr -dr com.apple.quarantine rct-highscores.app`.
-- Linux (AppImage): Download `rct-highscores-*.AppImage`, mark executable, and double‑click.
+- Linux (AppImage): When available, download `rct-highscores-*.AppImage`, mark executable, and double‑click.
 Drag files onto the launcher/icon if your desktop supports it.
 First run may offer “Integrate” into your menu.

 ## 1) Generate highscores.dat (recommended)